aqib-javed1119/Blog-project-/README.md

 ---
 ### Install mongodb software
 ### `npm install --save mongodb`
-cd into backend folder then do this command .
+cd into backend folder then do the above command .
 This allows data to be stored in the backend .

 ### Type the url `mongodb://localhost:27017` in the mongodb compass to connect to the database and access it .